-I had an idea after finish “The Rise of Theodore Roosevelt” by Edmund Morris.
+I had an idea after finishing a book by Edmund Morris called “The Rise of Theodore Roosevelt”.
 What if Roosevelt had met other men and women that I admired?
 What if they sat in a coffee shop and had a conversation about all they had done and seen?
 So I want to start something about great people in history sitting down to have a conversation about their lives.
 Sometimes I think things will be heated, sometimes healing, and other times it’s just for a laugh.
 These will be short.
 Sometimes long.
 Either way, I hope you enjoy this first conversation between Earnest Hemingway and Theodore Roosevelt.

 “write something – anything as long as its true and honest” said Hemingway

 The loud and boisterous Roosevelt belted a gigantic booming laugh from across the table in return to the statement made by his guest of the evening.

 “Im not quiet sure why youre laughing, Teddy.”
 (Roosevelt hated this nickname) Hemingway said